cluebbers/Reproducibility-METEOR-NLP/README.md

 }
 ```

+The found protocol terms are added in a list in `paper_meteor_protocol`.
-- METEOR protocol terms are mentioned, especially ones related to the tasks:
+METEOR protocol terms are mentioned, mostly ones related to the tasks:

 >- rank: parameters tuned to human rankings from WMT09 and WMT10
 >- adq: parameters tuned to adequacy scores from NIST Open MT 2009
 >- hter: parameters tuned to HTER scores from GALE P2 and
 >- li: language-independent parameters

-It is good that they are mentioned because this could potentially alter the scores.

 ### Which METEOR software is cited?